 Right to Privacy and Discrimination

 Violation of the reasonable expectation of privacy is a crime in itself.
-But, if the motive is discrimination against another person, the consequences can be more severe.
+But, if the motive is discrimination against a person, the consequences can be more severe.
 If your privacy is violated, consider the motives for that violation.
 You can seek justice for the violation of your privacy as well as discrimination if discrimination relates to the situation.

 When trying to prove a violation of your right to privacy, you need to determine if you had a reasonable expectation of privacy in the situation.
 If you did not have a reasonable expectation of privacy, you will have a hard time proving your case.
 You should write down the facts of your situation as soon as possible after the incident.
 This way, you will remember everything that happened in detail.
 Give this information to a civil rights attorney.
 They can sort through the evidence and determine if you should take action.